 Writing the Proposal/Application:

-You must meet and discuss your ideas and qualifications with the Assistant Director of Global Learning & Leadership before submitting the RFP.
+You must meet and discuss your ideas and qualifications with the Assistant Director of Global Learning and Leadership before submitting the RFP.

 You will have two options to select on EngageNet: